Why does Michigan Medicine share my health information?

 Yes.
-Under Federal law, you have the right to opt out of participating in the Health Information Exchange.
-You will need to complete and return the HIE’s Opt Out Form, and either have your doctor or UMHS Health Information Exchange Support Unit staff verify your identity.
+Under Federal law, you have the right to opt out of participating in a Health Information Exchange.
+You will need to complete and return the HIE’s Opt Out Form, and either have your doctor or Michigan Medicine Health Information Exchange Support Unit staff verify your identity.
 If you opt out, you also have the right to opt back in at any time.
-For more information, or to locate the HIE Opt Out form, please visit the Great Lakes Health Connect Opt In or Opt Out page :

 Health Information Management